rostislav-nikitin/system_explorer/src/lib/libFS/README.md

-# Library libFS
+# File System Library
-The libFS is a library that dedicated for easy interaction with a file system.
+The File System Library is a library that dedicated for easy interaction with a file system.